 * Receive class credit for their work

 * Commit at least one eight hour block of time a week to the station

 * Have completed at least one journalistic writing course.
 (Photojournalists are exempt from this requirement.)

 To apply in Southern Arizona:

 Please send us a cover letter stating your purpose, an outline of relevant class work, and a resume of your work experience.
 You will then be contacted to schedule an interview.

 Outside of Southern Arizona:

-In lieu of an in-person interview, we will need to see a 10-page writing sample and a VHS recording of your class work.
+In lieu of an in-person interview, we will need to see a 10-page writing sample.
 An additional phone interview may be required.

-You can send/e-mail your questions and applications to:
+You can e-mail your questions and applications to: